The Willet family can trace their lineage all the way back to 1684, when Edward Willet was training in London to become a Pewterer.

 The family worked hard on their distillery and were very popular when they were open, especially in the decades preceding prohibition.

-They even branched out and made Johnny Drum, which was sold exclusively by a wholesaler in California.
+They even branched out and made Johnny Drum.
+This was sold exclusively by a wholesaler in California.

 Locally they were well respected, and in 1964 they were awarded a gold medal by the state governor at the Kentucky State Fair.

-But as with many distilleries, they struggled in the 70s and 80s, when Bourbon lost its appeal and consumers turned to white spirits such as Vodka or Rum.
+But as with many distilleries, they struggled in the 70s and 80s.
+This was when Bourbon lost its appeal and consumers turned to white spirits such as Vodka or Rum.

 The distillery was eventually shut down as they could no longer sell enough to stay around.
 This was not uncommon and a lot of brands closed in this era, right across the world.